Robin Roman Wright offers two group career development webinars for college students and young adults in their twenties:

 - Develop effective techniques for communicating with your manager and your colleagues

 - Become independent and skillful quicker than your manager expects!

 Learning on-the-job requires different skills than learning in school.
-This career counseling group is for any person 20 – 29 who wants to learn a new job quickly and demonstrate competence in his or her first three months.
+This career coaching group is for any person 20 – 29 who wants to learn a new job quickly and demonstrate competence in his or her first three months.
 The career development group will blend learning new approaches for acquiring workplace knowledge and problem solving together around each member’s specific performance and learning requirements at work.

 Learn what to ask for from managers and peers.

 Learn how to best communicate so that you appear competent rather than “needy.”

 A Center for Workforce Development study confirmed 78% of learning your job is derived from on-the-job training.
 (At some companies, that’s probably closer to 95%.)